Healthy Sexuality Resources

 Talk therapy for painful sexual intercourse, sexual dysfunction, pornography addiction, etc.

 - Association des sexologues du Québec: explore the listings to find the languages, training, and services offered in each therapist's description.
-Check with your insurance provider to learn if they cover this service.
+You may choose to work with a psychologist with post graduate training in sex therapy or a clinical sexologist, depending on the coverage afforded by your health plan.

 Physiotherapy for painful sexual intercourse, sexual dysfunction